Ditectrev/DP-203/README.md

 - [ ] Box 1: an external data source.
 Box 2: a database scoped credential.
 Box 3: an external file format.
 - [ ] Box 1: an external file format.
 Box 2: an external data source.
 Box 3: a database scoped credential.
-- [ ] Box 1: an external file format.
+- [x] Box 1: an asymetric key.
 Box 2: a database scoped credential.
 Box 3: an external data source.
-- [x] Box 1: a database scoped credential.
+- [ ] Box 1: a database scoped credential.
 Box 2: an external data source.
 Box 3: an external file format.

 ### You have a data warehouse in Azure Synapse Analytics.
 You need to ensure that the data in the data warehouse is encrypted at rest.
 What should you enable?
 What should you enable?